faenrandir/a_careful_examination/documents/about_apostates/the_shunning_key.md

         > We should disconnect immediately and completely from listening to the proselytizing efforts of those who have lost their faith and instead reconnect promptly with the holy spirit.

-        Former members are often eager to discuss the reasons they left, but believing members should avoid these kinds of discussions.
+        Former members are often eager to discuss the reasons they left, but believing members should avoid these kinds of discussions, according to Clayton.

     * **Shun by lack of association**.
 Shunning may also occur inadvertently merely because a member does not feel that a former member still shares their eternal perspective.
 [Thomas S. Monson encouraged members](https://www.lds.org/general-conference/2005/04/be-thou-an-example?lang=eng):